risk-of-thunder/R2API/R2API.RecalculateStats/README.md

 ## About

-R2API.RecalculateStats is a submodule assembly for R2API that allows mod creators to finely tune stat changes for Characters ingame, It is inteded to be a global solution for mods in general.
+R2API.RecalculateStats is a submodule assembly for R2API that allows mod creators to finely tune stat changes for Characters ingame

+It is intended to be a global solution for mods in general.

 ## Use Cases / Features